FeroLabs/fero_client/README.md

 from fero import Fero
 fero_client = Fero()

-# get a specific asset
+# Get a specific asset
-asset = fero_client.get_asset('fd57ba36-3c5d-40f5-ae0c-d7b76ab39ee5')
+asset = fero_client.get_asset("fd57ba36-3c5d-40f5-ae0c-d7b76ab39ee5")

-# get all available assets
+# Get all available assets
 all_assets = fero_client.search_assets()

-# get only "favorite" assets
+# Get only "plant_B" assets
-favorite_only = fero_client.search_assets(name="favorite")
+plant_B_only = fero_client.search_assets(name="plant_B")
 ```

 ## Using an Asset

 Along with associated properties such as `name` and `uuid`, an `Asset` provides a few methods for interacting with Fero.

-The first thing to call when working with an asset is `Asset.has_trained_model`, which is simply a boolean check that a model has finished training.
-This will be false if the Asset is still training or there was an error training and it has not been revised.
-Once you have a model trained you then begin working with the asset to leverage the model.
+The first thing to call when working with an asset is `Asset.has_trained_model`, which checks whether the Asset is ready to use.
+This will be false if the Asset is still being configured or if there was an error during configuration.

 ### Making a prediction

-The `Asset.predict` method, as its name implies, makes predictions using the latest model associated with the asset.
+The `Asset.predict` method makes a prediction using the latest revision of the Asset.
 Fero computes predictions for all controllable factors and with those results, predictions for all target variables.
 Predictions are provided for the 5 time intervals following the end of the training dataset.
 (Interval size is determined during model configuration and training.)
 Optionally, you may call `Asset.predict` with an argument specifying values for one or more of the controllable factors; Fero will predict all targets using your specified values in place of its controllable factor predictions where applicable.

 #### Examples